CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/plugin-configuration.md

 ### Results

-Now, after you rebuild and start AppEngine your configuration will be added to AppEngine configuration (appengine.config or respectively dev_appengine.config).
-This can be seen in Administration Panel in Plugin Settings.
+Once you rebuild and launch AppEngine, your plugin configuration will be incorporated into the AppEngine configuration files (appengine.config or dev_appengine.config, depending on your environment).
+You can verify this by navigating to the Plugin Settings section in the Administration Panel.

 ![Added Settings](./media/plugin-configuration/added-setings-for-plugin.webp)

-This is also visible in global AppEngine Settings.
+The configuration is also reflected in the global AppEngine settings:

 ![AppEngine Settins](./media/plugin-configuration/appengine-settings.webp)